DecBayComp/TRamWAy/doc/commandline.rst

 With the above two arguments, some cells may overlap.

-``--strict-min-location-count`` discards the cells that contain less locations than thereby specified.
+``--min-n`` discards the cells that contain less locations than thereby specified.
 Note that this filter applies before ``--knn``.
 Cells with too few locations will be discarded anyway.